College Student Specializing in Undergraduate & High School Math

 During my time in high school, I took Discrete Math, Multivariable Calculus, Differential Equations, Linear Algebra, Logic Math, Complex Analysis, Senior Seminar in Statistical Research (Sports Statistics), AP Physics C, and Quantum Physics (all of which I aced).
 I earned scores of 5 (out of 5) on the following AP exams: BC Calculus (with an AB subscore of 5), Statistics, Physics C: Mechanics, and Physics C: Electricity & Magnetism.
 I earned a score of 800 (out of 800) on the SAT math section, as well as on the SAT Math II and Physics subject tests.

 Because of my background in high school, at UMD I was able to start by taking 400-level courses (after taking Calculus III via credit by exam to gain placement), which are typically reserved for upperclassmen.
-So far at UMD I have taken Advanced Calculus I & II, Introduction to Abstract Algebra, Introduction to Number Theory, Partial Differential Equations, Introduction to Dynamics and Chaos, Introduction to Topology, Introduction to Probability Theory, Real Analysis I (a graduate level course), and three 1-credit courses (Selected Topics in Number Theory, Introduction to Matlab, and Putnam Express), with an overall GPA of 3.95 in math courses.
-This semester I am taking Real Analysis II (a graduate level course), Field Theory, an advanced Linear Algebra course, and a course on Homotopy Type Theory.
-In the Fall of 2018, I also participated in the Directed Reading Program in the math department at UMD, where I read about Algebraic Topology and gave a talk about the content of my readings.
+So far at UMD I have taken Advanced Calculus I & II, Introduction to Abstract Algebra, Introduction to Number Theory, Partial Differential Equations, Introduction to Dynamics and Chaos, Introduction to Topology, Introduction to Probability Theory, Real Analysis I & II (graduate level courses), Field Theory, an advanced Linear Algebra course, and four 1-credit courses (Selected Topics in Number Theory, Introduction to Matlab, Homotopy Type Theory, and the Putnam Express), with an overall GPA of 3.9 in math courses.
+This fall I will be taking Abstract Algebra I (grad level), Dynamical Systems I (grad level), and Introduction to Numerical Analysis I. In the Fall of 2018, I also participated in the Directed Reading Program in the math department at UMD, where I read about Algebraic Topology and gave a talk about the content of my readings.
+This summer I worked on research in Dynamics with a professor at UMD, primarily focused on ergodic properties of suspension flows.

 Past students have consistently praised my ability to break down difficult problems into manageable pieces.
 For students who are struggling to grasp concepts, I help by making problems easy to understand and concrete before approaching complex, abstract ideas.
 I am patient and understanding and truly want to see students succeed.
 Even more than I love math, I love problem solving; at the end of the day, finding success in math or physics is about understanding how to approach the problems and take a positive mindset.
 My approach to teaching has instilled greater confidence in my students regarding their ability to approach and solve difficult problems; with this as the goal, I'm confident I can help any student succeed.
 Feel free to contact me for more information or to set up a tutoring session.